getditto/DittoSwiftTools/README.md

-# DittoSwiftDebugger
+# DittoSwiftTools

-Debugging tools for Ditto
+Diagnostic tools for Ditto